Facilitating Valuable Introductions

 We are proud to be training well-qualified, field-tested students and graduates for externships, residencies, clerkships, and post-graduate positions in a wide variety of practice areas, industries, and geographic markets.
 In turn, we are excited that our students and alumni have the opportunity to work with and learn from outstanding practitioners across traditional legal fields, as well as business, the health industry, and public service.

 Mitchell Hamline follows the NALP guidelines for law placement and recruitment process and encourages employers to do the same.

 There are a number of ways we aim to connect you with our students and support your hiring needs:

 Post a Job for Students and Alumni

 After creating an account in Symplicity, our career and professional development database, you can post job openings, free of charge, for as long as the position remains open.

-We are happy to help you reach students or student organizations of interest to you in your recruiting, within our privacy limitations.
-Email email@example.com or call us at 651-290-6326 to have us share information about your event or opportunity with the appropriate students.
+We are happy to help you reach students or student organizations that may be interested in the event, within our privacy limitations.
+Email email@example.com or call us at 651-290-6326 if you would like us to share information about your event or opportunity with students.

 The Office of Career and Professional Development has a range of existing programming and events for which we would welcome the opportunity for collaboration and/or sponsorship.
 For more information on upcoming opportunities your organization can support financially or otherwise, email Susan Galazen, Director, Career and Professional Development at firstname.lastname@example.org.